epiverse-trace/tutorials-middle/learners/reference.md

 ## D

 [Deterministic model]{#deterministic}
-: Models that will always have the same trajectory for given initial conditions and parameters.
+: Models that will always have the same trajectory for given initial conditions and parameter values.
 Examples include ordinary differential equations and difference equations.

 [Direct transmission]{#direct}
 : Individuals become infected via direct contact with other infected humans.
 Airborne transmitted infections are often modelled as directly transmitted infections as they require close contact with infected individuals for successful transmission.